mmukul/DevSecOpsTrainingCourse/README.md

 - Creating baseline scans for DAST
 - **Demo:** Using ZAP to configure scans

-### Chapter 8: Runtime Security
+### Chapter 8: Runtime Security & Threat Detection
-- Runtime Security to detect unexpected application behaviour at Runtime uses system calls using *Falco*
+- Detect and alert on any behavior that involves making Linux system calls using *Falco*

 ### Chapter 9: Compliance as code
 - Different approaches to handle compliance requirements at DevOps scale